Keren Woodward: Personal life

-In the mid-1980s, Woodward had a relationship with model David Scott-Evans, with whom she had a son, Thomas, born 31 December 1986.
+In the mid-1980s, Woodward had a relationship with model David Scott-Evans, with whom she had a son born on 31 December 1986.

 In 1990, Woodward began dating Andrew Ridgeley, formerly of the musical duo Wham!
 They lived with her son in a 15th-century converted barn in Wadebridge in North Cornwall.
 They ended their relationship in November 2017.